Pressure mounts on Israel over Palestinian prisoner fast

 Palestinian negotiator Saeb Erekat said he had been in contact with Israel and urged it to release the men.
 He said Egypt, which helped mediate the Shalit prisoner swap and also negotiated an end to a Palestinian mass hunger strike in Israeli jails last year, was trying to end the new protest.

-Israel has defused previous long-term hunger strikes among the some 4,700 Palestinians in its jails by agreeing to release individuals or deporting them to Gaza - a prospect rejected by the four prisoners, who come from Jerusalem and the West Bank.
+Israel has defused previous long-term hunger strikes among the some 4,700 Palestinians in its jails by agreeing to release individuals or deporting them to Gaza - a prospect rejected by the four protesters, who hail from Jerusalem and the West Bank.

-The Quartet of Middle East negotiators - the United States, Russia, the United Nations and European Union - and U.N.
-Secretary-General Ban Ki-moon have expressed concern at the hunger strike.
+The Quartet of Middle East negotiators - the United States, Russia, the United Nations and European Union - have expressed concern at the hunger strike.

-Ban said on Tuesday that he had raised his concerns in a recent phone call with Netanyahu and that "those detained should be charged and face trial with judicial guarantees in accordance with international standards, or be promptly released."

 Israel holds some Palestinians in "administrative detention" based on evidence presented in a closed military court.
 It says the practice pre-empts militant attacks against it while keeping its counter-intelligence sources and tactics secret.

-There were 178 administrative detainees in Israeli jails in January, down from just over 300 around the time of another Palestinian hunger strike campaign last spring, according to Palestinian rights group Addameer.
+There were some 178 administrative detainees in Israeli jails in January, down from a high of just over 300 around the time of another Palestinian hunger strike campaign last spring, according to Palestinian rights group Addameer.

 "The battle waged by me and by my heroic colleagues ... is everyone's battle, the battle of the Palestinian people against the occupation and its prisons," Issawi said in a message conveyed to the Palestinian Ministry of Prisoners last week.

-(Additional reporting by Nidal al-Mughrabi in Gaza, Ali Sawafta in Ramallah and Michelle Nichols at the United Nations; Editing by Alison Williams and Doina Chiacu)
+(Additional reporting by Nidal al-Mughrabi in Gaza and Ali Sawafta in Ramallah; Editing by Alison Williams)